gavingqf/gserver/README.md

 All lua libraries are included in common fold.

 This framework includes the following functions:
-1, TCP protocl which can listen, connect with client or inner servers with config.
+1, TCP protocl which can listen, connect with client or inner servers with config(as game fold *.xml).
 2, httpserver interface for http protocol.
 3, High effiency timer(time wheel).
 4, Mysql with Asynchronous and Synchroous interface.